Hyperemesis gravidarum is severe nausea and vomiting during pregnancy that lasts for more than a few days.

 There is a lot of help available to ease your symptoms during pregnancy.
 Your pregnancy care provider will develop a treatment plan with you based on your symptoms and their severity.
 Sometimes the nausea and vomiting cannot be stopped completely.
 The aim of treatment is to reduce your symptoms enough to allow normal daily activities, especially eating and drinking.

-*Some women need to be seen at the hospital or Day Stay hospital facility to be given IV fluids.
+*Some women need to be seen at the hospital or Day Stay hospital facility (or hospital in the home) to be given IV fluids.
 You may need to be admitted (stay in) hospital if you do not respond to medication, you are losing weight or can’t keep enough fluid down and become dehydrated.

 Anti-sickness (antiemetic) medicine may be needed if your symptoms are not going away and are severe.
 You may be worried about taking medicines while you are pregnant.
 The medicines that health professionals recommend are considered safe and have been used for many years to treat nausea and vomiting in pregnancy.
 For some women, medication may be needed for several weeks or even months until symptoms settle.